spack/spack/lib/spack/docs/workflows.rst

    #.
 Run ``spack install mylib``.

    #.
 Run this script to generate the ``module load`` commands or
-      filesystem view needed to use this software.
+      file-system view needed to use this software.

 #.
-Be aware that your users might encounter unexpected bootstrapping
+Be aware that users might encounter unexpected bootstrapping
    issues on their machines, especially if they are running on older systems.
 The :ref:`getting_started` section should cover this, but there could always be issues.